Monday, January 31, 2011

 Thursday, January 27, 2011

 When listening to this album, I had every intention of listing it as a group from Canada.
 It has that particular sound that reminds me of a 1970s Quebecois release, as found on the Disques Le Tamanoir label for example.
 Groups such as L'Engoulevent and Breche come to mind here.
 As well, I hear traces of Harmonium's debut and even some Connivence.
 Overall I'd categorize it mainly as French folk music with a pop rock edge.
 So not exactly the usual CDRWL fare, but the primary reason for inclusion is the keyboard work - plenty of Moog solos that are a wonderful contrast to the otherwise serene pop music.
 I suppose you could also call out Yes here, when they're in their most simplistic happy sappy mood.
 Also, I quite liked the melodies.
-While not a priority release (there are a couple of trips to the barn you'll have to endure), I still think many of you would probably like to track this one down for a few listens.
+While not a high priority release (there are a couple of trips to the barn you'll have to endure), I still think many of you would probably like to track this one down for a few listens.

 Thanks again goes to Midwest Mike for this one.